-AH 16093 INTRODUCTION TO ANATOMY AND PHYSIOLOGY - Human anatomy and physiology from cellular structure to systems applications are studied.
-Emphasis is on the normal human anatomy, physiology and disease process as related to pre-hospital medicine.
-An overview of the human body to include respiratory, cardiovascular, digestive, reproductive, excretory, endocrine, nervous, skeletal and muscular systems.
+AH 16093 INTRODUCTION TO ANATOMY AND PHYSIOLOGY - Humane anatomy and physiology from cellular structure to systems applications are studied.
+Emphasis is on the normal human anatomy and physiology process and disease processes as related to pre-hospital medicine.
+Body systems covered in this course are an overview of the human body to include respiratory, cardiovascular, digestive, reproductive, excretory, endocrine, nervous, skeletal and muscular systems.